Learning from Diversity: An Innovation in Inclusive Engagement

 Learn more about the EMPaCT consultation model below.

 Interested?
 Contact Dr. Ambreen Sayani at (firstname.lastname@example.org), Scientist at the Women’s College Research Institute, Women’s College Hospital.

 EMPaCT works with project implementers (EMPaCT Impact Partners) who are motivated to learn from people with diverse lived experiences, enhance the inclusivity of their work, and reduce health inequities.

 Impact Partners include:

 - policy-influencers including health/social service administrators

-- research teams
+- research and quality improvement teams

 What do consultations result in?